mrgoodbytes8667/test-common-faker/README.md

 Note: @var is helpful for IDE autocompletion

 ### With PHPUnit
-If you are using $faker in every test, you can use `TestFakerTrait` to setup/teardown `$this->faker` before/after each test.
+If you are using `$faker` in every test, you can use `TestFakerTrait` to setup/teardown `$this->faker` before/after each test.
-Declare $this->providers as an array of additional providers beyond MiscProvider to auto-add them when using this trait.
+Declare `$this->providers` as an array of additional providers beyond `MiscProvider` to auto-add them when using this trait.

 ## License
 [![License](https://i.creativecommons.org/l/by-nc/4.0/88x31.png)]("http://creativecommons.org/licenses/by-nc/4.0/)
-discord-response-bundle by [MrGoodBytes](https://mrgoodbytes.dev) is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/).
+test-common-faker by [MrGoodBytes](https://mrgoodbytes.dev) is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License](http://creativecommons.org/licenses/by-nc/4.0/).
-Based on a work at [https://github.com/mrgoodbytes8667/discord-response-bundle](https://github.com/mrgoodbytes8667/discord-response-bundle).